GoRakuDo/GoRakuDo/docs/architecture/coding-bible/coding-bible.md

 ---

-## Chapter 2: A Deep Dive into CSS Units
+## Chapter 2: A Deep Dive into CSS Units and Advanced Responsive Techniques
-*A Complete Guide to PX, EM, and REM*
+*From Basic Units to Modern Architectural Patterns*

 Choosing the right CSS unit is a fundamental decision in web development that significantly impacts the scalability, responsiveness, and accessibility of a website.
 While `px` (pixels) offers precision, relative units like `em` and `rem` provide the flexibility needed for modern, multi-device designs.
-This guide provides a comprehensive look at each unit, explaining how they work, when to use them, and which one is the most flexible for today's web.
+This comprehensive guide covers everything from basic units to advanced architectural patterns that solve persistent responsive challenges with unparalleled elegance and efficiency.

 ---